 Wynne, the nurses and others at the hospital noticed the positive effect Smoky had on everyone she encountered.
 “There [was] a complete change when we came into the room,” Wynne said.
 “They all smiled; they all loved her.”

 This spawned Smoky’s “career” as a therapy dog.
 She and Wynne visited various other hospitals over the next 12 years until she retired in 1955.
 Smoky died in her sleep two years later at the age of 14, but she continues to inspire other men and women to use their own canine companions as therapy dogs.

 Today, dogs are used all over the world for various therapeutic and service purposes, including helping children overcome speech and emotional disorders.
 Golden retrievers are among the common breeds used, due to their calm demeanor, friendliness and gentle disposition.
 But dogs aren’t the only pets used in therapy; cats, horses and other animals can have the same positive effects.

 The Recovery Village offers canine therapy to aid in the treatment of substance abuse and co-occurring mental disorders.
-Equine therapy is also available as part of specific levels of care.
 If you’re struggling with a mental health disorder with a substance use disorder, help is available.
-Call today to learn more about how canine therapy and other treatment options can guide you down recovery road.
+Call today to learn more about how canine therapy and other treatment options can guide you down the recovery road.